tigerfarm/work/studio/voicemail/README.md

 <img width="600px"  src="Studio-Voicemail03.jpg"/>

+You can use a Studio Send Message widget to send an SMS with voicemail details and a link to the recording.
+On my phone, when I tap on the link it causes my browser to display the voicemail sound file link.
+I click on the browser icon to listen to the voicemail message.

 The following shows the a Twilio phone number configured to use the above Studio voicemail flow.

 <img width="600px"  src="Studio-Voicemail03.jpg"/>